nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders_and_dfu/bootloader_config.rst

    -DCONF_FILE=prj_app.conf

 In the example above, :file:`prj_app.conf` includes :kconfig:option:`CONFIG_SECURE_BOOT` and :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` to enable the immutable and upgradable bootloaders by default.
+The configuration applied during the command execution is taken into account until you clean the build pristinely.

+Alternatively, you can follow :ref:`ug_multi_image_permanent_changes` and store configuration options for child images in separate files in the application source directory.
+For example, in the |NCS| applications and samples that use different :ref:`build types for configuration <gs_modifying_build_types>`, the :file:`child_image` folder in the application source directory is often used to apply :ref:`permanent configuration changes <configuration_permanent_change>`.

 You can use custom project configuration files in combination with temporary configuration options associated with a single build, set using either the command line or Kconfig fragments.